Fox-Coffee/Connecting/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.

 ## Note
 Ensure that error reporting is enabled during development and disabled in production for security reasons.